CluedIn-io/CluedIn.Documentation/docs/110-key-terms-and-features/100-entity-codes.md

 If you are using hash codes, remember that when the **record is changed**, the **value of the code will change** as well.
 It means that you should **avoid using auto-generated keys when you edit a data set**.

-In CluedIn, we offer you the possibility to manipulate the source data.
+In CluedIn, we offer you the possibility to edit the source data.
 This is a great option as it can lead to much faster and better results in your golden records.
-However, if you use the **auto-generated key** to identify the golden record, each time you change the value, it will generate a different code.
+However, if you use the **auto-generated key** to produce the entity origin code, each time you change the value, it will generate a different code.

 For example, let's say you have some rules to capitalize firstName and lastName.
-Let's assume we had 2 records.
+Let's assume we have 2 records.

 ```
 [{